 Auli, one of the best places to visit in Uttarakhand, rose to prominence as a snow skiing destination after hosting the first South Asian Winter Games in 2011.
 While Gulmarg in Kashmir is undoubtedly more accessible and has superior facilities, less-commercialized Auli offers serene conifer-lined slopes and spectacular Himalayan mountain views.
 It's located about 3,000 meters (10,000 feet) above sea level in the Chamoli district of Uttarkhand, on the way to Badrinath.
 Admittedly, it's not easy to get there (be prepared for a long 10 hour drive from Haridwar or Rishikesh).
 The uncrowded, pristine terrain is worth it though!
 Here's the pick of things to do in Auli, even if you're not a skier.
 The destination has something for nature-lovers throughout most of the year except the monsoon season, during July and August.

 Auli's south-facing slopes mean that the ski season is limited to just a month or so, from around mid January to the end of February, each year.
 Snowfall has become temperamental too, due to global warming.
 Downhill and cross-country skiing are both possible at Auli, although the skiable area isn't large.
 There are four downhill runs, with one ideally suited to beginners.
 A 500-meter J-bar standing surface lift services the beginner run, while the other runs are connected by an 800-meter chairlift.
-One ride on the chairlift costs 300 rupees per person, while it's 100 rupees for the J-bar.
-Day passes are available.
+One ride on the chairlift costs 500 rupees per person, while it's 50-100 rupees for the J-bar.
+Day passes are available for skiers.

 There are a range of options for learning how to ski, for all levels.
 These include freelance instructors, courses by private operators, and seven and 14-day courses conducted by Uttarakhand Tourism's Garhwal Mandal Vikas Nigam (which provides and maintains Auli's infrastructure).
 Local skiing champion Ajay Bhatt founded Auli Ski and Snowboard School, the recommended private operator.
 If you enroll in a course, the cost will include accommodations, equipment rental, lift fees, meals and training.
 Otherwise, you'll need to arrange and pay for everything separately if you get lessons from a freelance instructor,